 To be classified as an exempt employee, certain criteria must be met:

-• The employee’s salary should be at least $35,568 yearly or $684 weekly.
-Starting from January 1, 2020, the US Department of Labor increased the salary threshold for exemption from overtime pay from $455 to $684 per week, which equals to $35,568 annually.
+- The employee’s salary should be at least $844 weekly or $43,888 yearly.
 In addition, the salary cutoff for highly compensated employees was raised from $100,000 to $107,432 per year.
 The FLSA does not limit the number of overtime hours a worker can work as long as they are at least 16 years old.

 Georgia is among the states that provide the Fluctuating Workweek Method (FWW) for salaried employees with variable schedules.
 Under this method, these employees can receive overtime pay at one-half times their regular hourly rate.
 Those using the FWW Method are exempt from standard overtime pay regulations.